 are not.
 Instead, ideal laser light acts like a single, perfect wave.

 When the light wave within a laser causes atoms to emit smaller, in

 phase light waves, the result is not "in phase" light.
 Instead the result

 is a single, more intense, amplified wave of light.
 In-phase emission

 leads to amplification, not to multiple in-phase waves.
 If the atoms'

-emissions weren't in phase, the result would NOT be light that's out of
+emissions weren't in phase, the result would not be light that's

 The light from a laser is basically a single, very powerful light wave.